 If you’re using a new account, it’s good practice to warm it up before activating larger campaigns.
 Immediately sending hundreds of emails with a new account is a quick way to be flagged as a spammer.

 Keep a close eye on sending limits.
 It’s not likely you’ll hit them on Gmail, for example, nor is it recommended, but in any case where you need to launch a bigger campaign from the start, try to split the load across several email accounts.
 Otherwise, cultivate some good faith for your IP address by first sending a few emails to colleagues and having them respond.

 Sending emails en mass to expired, incorrect, or unresponsive email addresses is another way to get the wrong kind of attention from an ESP.
 Before you launch a campaign, you’ll want to double-check the validity of the addresses on your prospect list.
 There are a couple of ways to approach this.

 First, you’ll want to verify the address is valid.
 You can do this with one of the many paid and free email verification tools available or by comparing it with other addresses at the same company.
 Second, it pays to do the work in qualifying the lead.
 The extra effort put into identifying if a prospect is the right person to contact will increase the chances of engagement and your email reaching their inbox.

 Personalization is a difference-maker in cold email.
-So much so that studies claim emails with a personalized subject line are 50% more likely to be opened.
+Studies claim emails with a personalized subject line are 50% more likely to be opened.
 Personalizing your emails with the name of the contact or organization or even some interesting fact about the prospect that gives you a reason to contact them can do wonders for deliverability and engagement.

-Again, putting in that little bit of research for each prospect is worth the small amount of trouble.
+Putting in that little bit of research for each prospect is worth the small amount of trouble, especially once you scale your email campaigns.
 Sure, it may take longer, but the result is a more natural, bespoke email that will build favor with both the ESP and prospect.